The LSAT Scoring System

 Calculation of the LSAT Total Score

-The LSAT has between 99 and 102 total scored questions (excluding the experimental section), with 100 being the most common number.
-The scaled score is calculated from the raw score through a process known as "equating," in which specific raw scores are linked to each possible scaled score outcome.
+The LSAT typically has between 99 and 102 scored questions, with 100 questions most common.
+Excluding the experimental section questions, roughly 77 or 78 LSAT questions are scored questions that receive a raw score.
+The raw score is used to calculate the scaled score through a process known as "equating," in which specific raw scores are linked to each possible scaled score outcome.
+Equating is used to control for variance in test difficulty.
 On test editions with 101 questions, for example, it is sometimes possible to get a perfect score of 180 with only 100 correct answers.
-Equating may also preclude certain scores within the scale (it may be impossible to get a scaled score of exactly 177 on certain test versions, for instance).
-Generally speaking, the score discrepancies brought about by the scaled scoring process are relatively minor, involving no more than a question or two.
-Equating is used to control for variance in test difficulty.
+Equating may also preclude certain scores within the scale.
+For instance, it may be impossible to get a scaled score of exactly 177 on certain test versions.
+Generally speaking, the score discrepancies produced by the scaled scoring process are relatively minor, involving no more than a question or two.

 Percentile Rankings

-Percentile rankings allow students to learn how they performed in comparison to the overall group of test-takers during the three most recent test years.
+Percentile rankings allow students to understand how they performed compared to the overall group of test takers during the three most recent test years.
 A student who receives a percentile ranking of 72, for example, knows that 72% of his or her peers received a lower score.
-LSAT score percentiles are mostly stable from year to year.
-According to published LSAT scoring statistics, a scaled score of 168, for example, had a percentile ranking of 95.6 in 2014-15, 95.4 in 2015-16, and 95.9 in 2016-17.
-The median LSAT score for the same three test years remained between 151 and 152.
-There has been some fluctuation in the number of test-takers who got a perfect scaled score of 180.
-In 2014-15, just 22 students achieved scaled-score perfection, which increased to 43 in 2015-16 and then decreased to 20 in 2016-17.
+LSAT score percentiles are generally stable from year to year.

 Score Bands

 LSAC reports score bands to enhance the LSAT's accuracy and assessment value by considering the test's margin of error.
-Score bands are meant to reflect students' actual range of ability rather than how they did on a specific test administration.
-According to LSAC, the standard error of measurement for most test-takers is approximately 2.6 points on the scaled scoring scale, which is typically rounded up.
+Score bands are meant to reflect a student's actual range of ability rather than how they did on a specific test administration.
+According to LSAC, the standard error of measurement for most test takers is approximately 2.6 points on the scaled scoring scale, which is typically rounded up.
 If a hypothetical student receives a scaled score of 160, for example, his or her score band would be about 157 to 163.
-Students with scores at the extreme top or bottom of the scale are subjected to a more complicated score band calculation, which LSAC has not disclosed.
+Students with scores at the extreme top or bottom of the scale have a more complicated score band calculation, which LSAC hasn't disclosed.

 LSAT Score Classification

-Although it is not possible for anyone to name the exact score necessary to gain admission to a specific program, there are certain score ranges widely associated with differing levels of testing proficiency.
-Scores of 170 and above are generally regarded as elite, and LSAT statistics show that only about 3% of all test-takers are able to achieve this level of LSAT fluency.
-Scores in the 160s should be considered good to very good, while scores in the 150s are in the average range.
-Any score under 150 is obviously below average, and scores below 140 are well below average.
+Although it's not possible to cite the exact score needed to gain admission to a specific law school, there are certain score ranges widely associated with different levels of testing proficiency.
+Scores of 170 and above are generally regarded as elite, and LSAT statistics show that only about 3% of all test takers achieve this level of LSAT proficiency.
+Scores in the 160s are considered good to very good, while scores in the 150s are in the average range.
+Any score under 150 is obviously below average, and scores below 140 are well below average

 LSAT Scoring Procedure